-Join the Denali Trail Crew for a grand opening celebration and a day of work on the Horseshoe Lake Trail.
+Join the Denali Trail Crew for a day of work on the trails.

 Hike and Build

 Try your hand at trail maintenance activities such as hauling brush, constructing trail and rehabilitating disturbed areas.
 Expect two to four miles of moderate hiking over uneven terrain.